abinit/abinit/doc/tutorial/eph4mob.md

 Before starting, it is worth summarizing the most important equations implemented in the code.
 For a more detailed description of the ABINIT implementation, please consult [[cite:Brunin2020]].

-In this article, we focus on the solution of the linearized Boltzmann transport formulation [[cite:Ashcroft1976]] within the relaxation time approximation (RTA).
+Our goal is to find an approximated solution to the linearized Boltzmann transport equation (BTE) [[cite:Ashcroft1976]] within the relaxation time approximation.

-If what follows, we will be working within the self-energy relaxation time approximation (SERTA) [[cite:Giustino2017]].
+If what follows, we will be working within the so-called self-energy relaxation time approximation (SERTA) [[cite:Giustino2017]].
+SERTA is more accurate that the constant relaxation time approximation (CRTA) as the microsopic e-ph scattering is now included leading to linewidths that depend on the band index and the $\kk$ wavevector.
+Keep in mind, however, that also the SERTA is an approximation and a more rigorous analysis would require the iterative solution of the BTE and/or the inclusion of many-body effects at different levels.
+For a review  of the different approaches see [[cite:Ponce2020]].

-In the $\eta \rightarrow 0^+$ limit, the imaginary part of the electron-phonon (eph) self-energy evaluated at the KS energy is given by
+In the SERTA, the linewidth is given by the imaginary part of the electron-phonon (eph) self-energy evaluated at the KS energy.
+In the $\eta \rightarrow 0^+$ limit, one obtains:

 \begin{equation}
 \begin{split}